lazd/gulp-handlebars/examples/ember-htmlbars/README.md

 ## Output

-Output could be used directly within Ember application >1.9.0 and Handlebars >2.0.0 along with HtmlBars. [gulp-wrap-amd](https://github.com/phated/gulp-wrap-amd) is the Go-To module for transforming any handlebars template to AMD style.
+Output could be used directly within Ember application >1.9.0 and Handlebars >2.0.0 along with HtmlBars.
 You could find the working example in [Ember-Rocks](https://www.npmjs.com/package/ember-rocks) project.

+Note: `ember-rocks` is the gulp version of `ember-cli`.

 ## Running the example